ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-20-Taming_Tail.md

 Tactics to build around the long tail:

 - Optimize the model -> add more (customer) training data, adjust hyperparameters, tweak architecture.
-- Narrow the problem to the fat head -> restrict user-input complexity to avoid creating an unnecessary tail -> e.g. auto-comlete text input for the user.
+- Narrow the problem to the fat head -> restrict user-input complexity to avoid creating an unnecessary tail -> e.g. auto-complete text input for the user.
 - Convert the problem -> human intervention for special edge cases or create single-turn interfaces that cover the long tail more easily.

 Componentizing: